arixbumaye/rss-ticker/README.md

 3. **Adjusting Speed**: Use the "+" and "-" buttons next to "Speed" to adjust scrolling speed
 4. **Changing Font Size**: Use the "+" and "-" buttons next to "Font" to adjust text size
 5. **Checking for Updates**: Click "Check Updates" to manually check for application updates
+   - When an update is available, a notification will appear with a download link
+   - Download and install the new version manually

 ## Development